A Foodcentric Life

 Sally Cameron

-Celery Fennel green juice is a refreshing change-up to your usual green juice recipe.
-Use the bulb, tops and fronds all for juicing for a no waste solution.
-Tossing in some cucumber is good too.
+Cucumber celery green juice with fennel, lemon, and green apple is a refreshing change-up to your usual green juice recipe.
+Use the fennel bulb, tops and fronds all for juicing for a no waste solution.
 Wash your produce when you get home from shopping to be ready to juice.

 Print Recipe Pin Recipe